 How To Prove a Will?

 The first step to proving a will is by submitting the original Will to the Probate Court, along with the death certificate and a Petition, which is typically filed by the person requesting to be the executor of the estate.

 After all potential heirs and beneficiaries are notified of the filing, the Court will offer an opportunity for a hearing.
 And unless there are valid objections, appoint the executor.

-After someone is appointed as Executor, he or she can access the deceased’s accounts, pay any pending bills and begin preparations for filing the paperwork with the Probate Court for the proposed distribution of assets as stated in the Will.
+After someone is appointed as Executor, they can access the decedent’s accounts, pay any pending bills and begin preparations for filing the paperwork with the Probate Court for the proposed distribution of assets as stated in the Will.

 What Happens Without a Will?

 If the decedent did not leave a will, the documents submitted to the probate court include the death certificate and a petition to become the administrator of the estate.
 Once all potential heirs are notified and no one contests the appointment, the court will appoint the administrator (or administratrix).